athrey-navda/api-ticket-management/README.md

 Endpoint: /api/users/customers
 Method: GET
 Description: Retrieves all customers.
-Accessible only by staff and admin.
+Accessible only by support and admin.
 Responses:
 200 OK
 {